What Is the Cheapest Way To Buy Gold (Without Getting Bamboozled)?

 In terms of the best places to buy gold, you should go through a legitimate dealer.
 Trust me, I've tried to find better deals on auction sites or in peer-to-peer trades.
 The truth is that you'll rarely save more than a few dollars, if at all.

-Safety and security are also important concerns when you buy gold.
+Safety and security are also important concerns when you buy physical gold.
 In this regard, buying through a professional dealer is far safer than the alternatives.
 It is the safest way to purchase gold, in fact.
 Overall gold has proven to be a stable, safe investment over many decades.

 Buying Gold ETFs vs. Physical Gold